haasr/pops-bot-motioneye/README.rst

 2) Install a web server on the machine that will run this program.
 ******************************************************************

-Below demonstrates how to install Apache in Debian Linux, though any web server will suffice.
+Below demonstrates how to install Apache in Debian Linux:

 .. code:: bash